Hube2/cpt-widgets/README.md

 * Category (Taxonomy) Widget
 * Tag Cloud (Taxonomy) Widget

-In addition to the standard WP widgets this plugin also includes a template for an Authors Widget
+In addition to the standard WP widgets this plugin also includes an Authors Widget.

 See instructions for using these widget templates in each of the completed templates.